 Delia Derbyshire Day has developed as a result of the Delia Derbyshire Archive being donated to The University of Manchester in 2007 by the composer and archivist of the BBC Radiophonic Workshop, Mark Ayres.

-The archive has since expanded as more items have been acquired or donated to John Rylands Library including Delia’s schoolbooks/juvenile papers and donations of films with music composed by Delia.
+The archive has since expanded as more items have been acquired or donated to the John Rylands Library including Delia’s schoolbooks/juvenile papers and donations of films with music composed by Delia.

 The physical items include books (about music and electronic music), working notes, correspondence and letters referring to Delia’s work, sound cue sheets, interview transcriptions and newspaper cuttings as well as childhood school notebooks and drawings.

 For much more information about the Delia Derbyshire Archive here in Manchester, please proceed to the website of John Rylands Library.

 The purpose of DD Day as an organisation is to unlock this heritage through the arts.
 We do this through our public events (see Events page), education work in schools and workshops for kids and adults (see Education page).
 Another significant strand of our work is to commission artists to produce and perform creative responses to Delia’s archive, thereby reflecting on their own practice by exploring the work and working methods of one of the early producers of electronic music in the UK.
 Delia’s archive consistently inspires new work and development opportunities for artists working in music, sound and the visual arts.
 Please visit our New Art page for more about this.